adhiddenclue0/ad.hiddenclue0/README.md

 # ad.hiddenclue0
-This repo is dedicated for galaxe quest
+This repo is dedicated for galaxe quest.
+I want